cue-lang/cue/doc/ref/spec.md

 both `a` and `b` are constraint functions, as the properties of unification will ensure this produces identical results.

-#### Manifestation

-TODO: a prototype which is a function invocation that cannot be evaluated or for which the result is not an atom or a struct is called _incomplete_.

-### Validation

-TODO: when to proactively do recursive validation

 #### References